Notre Dame de Namur University: History

 In 2016 the faculty, both full-time and adjunct, unionized with SEIU 1021.
 This was a historic move since tenure-line professors at Catholic universities have had trouble unionizing since the Yeshiva ruling (1980).

 In December 2017, BINA48 (a Hanson Robotics robot) successfully participated as a guest student in a full semester college course on philosophy and love created and taught by Professor William J. Barry at Notre Dame de Namur University.
 The robot used an algorithm framework called TQ Theory created by Professor Barry to interact with rapport with students.

 In March 2020, the university announced major changes as a result of on-going financial issues, declining enrollment, and effects of the COVID-19 pandemic.
-The Board of Trustees made the decision to prioritize current students completing degrees by the end of the 2020–21 academic year while assisting other students in transfer options due to uncertainty of operations beyond the spring 2021 semester.
+The board of trustees made the decision to prioritize current students completing degrees by the end of the 2020–21 academic year while assisting other students in transfer options due to uncertainty of operations beyond the spring 2021 semester.
 As part of the plan, Notre Dame suspended new student admissions for summer and fall 2020 sessions.
+This resulted in mass layoffs and the closure of some of their most successful departments including all their undergraduate programs.
 The university also disbanded the athletics department at the conclusion of the 2019–20 academic year.

+In 2021, the university began to transition to only operate as a graduate school.
+It also established an agreement with Stanford University allowing that university to purchase the Notre Dame de Namur University campus.

-In 2022, Notre Dame de Namur University became the first West Coast university to provide temporary housing for Afghan Refugees.
+In 2022, Notre Dame de Namur University became the first West Coast university to provide temporary housing for Afghan refugees.

+In 2022, the university's accreditor, the WASC Senior College and University Commission, formally warned the university that it was not in compliance with the commission's accreditation standards.
+The warning status was removed in 2024 following a special visit but a "notice of concern" was issued due to the university's ongoing financial challenges.
+Stanford backed out of purchasing the campus in 2025.

 Campus

 Notre Dame de Namur University is located in Belmont, California on the San Francisco Bay Area Peninsula and near the Pacific Ocean.
-The campus is less than 30 miles from downtown San Francisco and downtown San Jose.
+The campus is approximately equidistant between the two largest cities in Northern California, being less than 30 miles from downtown San Francisco and downtown San Jose.

-Residence halls

-Notre Dame de Namur University offers traditional dorm living in Julie Billiart Hall and St. Joseph's Hall, which are named for the co-foundresses of the Sisters of Notre Dame, Sister Julie Billiart and Sister St. Joseph Blin de Bourdon.
-The Carroll, Kane, and Wilkie Apartments are available for upperclassmen.
-Students also have the option of suite living in New Hall, where suites feature four rooms joined by a common area and sharing a bathroom.
-Residence hall floors are co-ed.
-Saint Joseph's hall has now been transformed into faculty offices and also contains a lounge and the Housing Office.